tuliocastro/customers-range/README.md

 ## System design

-After reading the techtest my first I've developed the simple batch flow using jar file to read a file and parse to an ouput.

-Then I've created a small example of a web consuming an API endpoint using the same code to return the customers in range of 100km.
+After reading the techtest I saw an opportunity to do a small functional example so I've developed the simple batch flow using jar file to read a file and parse to an ouput and a small web client consuming an API endpoint using the same code to return the customers in range of 100km.

 <img align="center" src="readme_files/organization.png" height="300" alt="System Design Img"/>